vivinastase/voxseg/README.md

   * -v VALIDATION_DIR, --validation_dir VALIDATION_DIR: a path to a Kaldi-style data directory containting 'wav.scp', 'utt2spk' and 'segments'
   * -s VALIDATION_SPLIT, --validation_split VALIDATION_SPLIT: a percetage of the training data to be used as a validation set, if an explicit validation set is not defined using -v
-  * -f FRAME_LENGTH, --frame_length FRAME_LENGTH: the frame length to consider (originally was defaulted to 0.32 -- smaller values have an impact on the CNN architecture -- the information gets compressed quickly and it cannot pass through 3 layers
+  * -f FRAME_LENGTH, --frame_length FRAME_LENGTH: the frame length to consider (originally was defaulted to 32 -- smaller values have an impact on the CNN architecture -- the information gets compressed quickly and it cannot pass through the 3 original layers of the CNN.
+This is now changed, and the CNN will have at most 3 layers, depending on this parameter)
   * -n NFILT, --nfilt NFILT: the number of filters to extract from the signal data -- will be one of the dimensions of the input to the CNN (nfilt x frame-length (as array length))
   * -l WINLEN, --winlen WINLEN: the window length parameter for extracting features from the signal data with logfbank
   * -w WINSTEP, --winstep WINSTEP: the window step parameter for extracting features with logfbank (which determines how much the windows from which features are extracted overlap)